The New Year of the Trees · early & middle elementary Judaic Studies

 Ready to teach it?

-Get the Tu B'Shvat pack on Etsy.
+Get the Tu B'Shvat pack — instant download.

 Single ZIP download.
 Yours forever, free updates included.
 Single-family license.
 Includes the seder how-to.